 This framework helps to make architectural decisions and identify what needs to be prioritized.

 What should be prioritized will really depend on each case.
-We’ll dive in more details about this decision-making process in the next videos on this series, so stay tuned!
+We’ll dive into more details about this decision-making process in the next videos on this series, so stay tuned!

 End-to-end observability and real-time error tracking for AWS applications.